-MAS 116 MEDICAL BUSINESS PRACTICES ......
-4-3-2
+MAS 117 MEDICAL OFFICE ADMINISTRATION......4-3-2

-The course builds a solid foundation in Medical Office Administrative Assisting and introduces students to the administrative procedures and business practices commonly performed in medical business practices.

-Emphasis on medical ethics, communication skills, operational functions and workplace dynamics will help prepare the student for entry level office management.
+This course builds a solid foundation in Medical Office Administrative skills and introduces students to the administrative procedures and business practices commonly performed in medical practices.
+Emphasis on operational functions, the application of electronic technology for both practice management and medical records management, and health insurance and reimbursement in professional practice will help prepare the student for entry level office administration.
 Course specific competency evaluations must be successfully completed by the student.
-(Also offered as HCP 116.)
-Pre-requisites: Students must have completed or successfully tested out of MAT 010, ENG 011 and REA 011
+(Also offered as HCP 117)

+Pre-requisites: Students must have completed or successfully tested out of MAT 010, ENG 011 and REA 011; OFM 101 previous or concurrently enrolled.

-MAS 120 PROFESSIONAL ISSUES IN MEDICAL ASSISTING ......1-1-0
+MAS 118 PROFESSIONAL ESSENTIALS

+FOR THE MEDICAL OFFICE......3-3-0